 Join Aliza Kline, founding Executive Director of OneTable, for a design sprint that re-imagines the Friday night ritual, including a "Shabbat dinner" to immediately prototype the ideas we design.
 Everyone will walk out with a tailored-to-you ritual for next Friday night.
+Dinner is included.

 Through OneTable, tens of thousands of millennials are designing Friday night Shabbat to find joy and fit into their lives.